KSeF: National System of e-Invoices in Poland

 Who is obliged to use e-invoicing

 Soon, Poland will become another European Union country to change the model of electronic invoice processing from the post-audit model to the clearance model.
-Since January 1, 2022, the KSeF (National System of E-Invoices) has been in operation in Poland, and since then, it has been possible to exchange structured invoices voluntarily.
-KSeF was introduced to enable data exchange, issuing, receiving, and storing structured invoices in B2B invoicing.
+From January 1, 2022, the KSeF (National System of E-Invoices) has been in operation in Poland and since then it has been possible to voluntarily exchange structured invoices.
+KSeF was introduced to enable data exchange, issuing, receiving and storing structured invoices in the area of B2B invoicing.

 Who and when will be subject to mandatory e-invoicing in Poland?